-Lanark Transportation (LT) operates within the county and provides a program called "Ride the LT" which is currently only offered within Lanark, Carleton Place and Perth, the latter was only recently introduced after the COVID-19 pandemic.
+As previously discussed in Section 2.3.2, Lanark Transportation (LT) is a non-profit association that operates within the county and provides a service called "Ride the LT" within Lanark County, Carleton Place and Perth, the latter was only recently introduced after the COVID-19 pandemic.
 LT staff shared that the new Perth route has been highly successful and prompted the discussion of extending services in other locations within the county.
-For specific appointments, as discussed previously in Section 2.3.2, LT does offer scheduled on-demand service for seniors or the physically challenged to attend medical appointments, which is a separate service to the Ride the LT service.
+For specific appointments, LT does offer scheduled on-demand service for seniors or the physically challenged to attend medical appointments, which is a separate service to the Ride the LT service.